jwsmith24/BattleYAK/README.md

 Find all of your opponents yaks before they find yours to win!

+> [!NOTE]
-> [!Note] Yak-themed Battleship implementation with an emphasis on Test-Driven Development.
+> Yak-themed Battleship implementation with an emphasis on Test-Driven Development.
 Capstone project for TOP Javascript course.